Peer-Carbon/WEATS-v0/PeerCo/carbon_flexing.md

 <!-- Here, we might want to allow for flexibility in potential other subsystems covered by the same meter (e.g. these shall not use more than 5% of the energy used by the asset) -->

+2. there is no on-site generation whose output is affected by the delivery of flexibility.

 ### Requirements on the system during the project lifetime

-During the whole duration of the project, the *heating assets* owner shall demonstrate proof of ownership of these assets and continued operation of their heat delivery.
+During the whole duration of the project, the *flexible assets* owner shall demonstrate proof of ownership of these assets and continued operation of their heat delivery.
 This documentation shall be made via all of the following:

 - sharing of consumption data throughout the period,